jon-sully/gatsby-plugin-force-trailing-slashes/README.md

 ### Options

-You can optionally provide additional paths to exclude from having being changed.
+You can optionally provide additional paths to exclude from being changed.

 ```js
   plugins: [